tidwall/uhatools/README.md

 })
 ```

-Close the pool when you don't need it anymore
+Close the Cluster when you don't need it anymore

 ```go
 cl.Close()